Satori000/Flicks/README.md

 - [x] Infinite scrolling on each list of movies
 - [x] Upcoming and Popular movie lists added, each with their own tab bar item
 - [x] Trailers of movies on YouTube can be opened straight from the details view controller
+- [x] Ability to browse posters and backdrops of a movie
+- [x] User can jump from one movie's details to a similar movie's details by browsing the "similar movies" collection
+- [x] List of Cast and Crew in a movie and the characters/jobs they performed as
+- [x] All reviews posted to the database for a movie can be read
+- [x] Ratings and release date are also portrayed on the detail view
+- [x] detail scrollview transitions from translucent to opaque upon scrolling down

 ## Video Walkthrough